Material on this web site copyright © 1995-2006, TelePost, Inc. All rights reserved.

 Here is a picture of the production board mounted on an aluminum panel.
 It is silk-screened and solder masked for easier assembly of the kit version.

-The relay outputs are on the top and bottom right of the board, the expansion port is on the right edge, the digital inputs and analog inputs/outputs are on the top left, the +12v power, frequency counter and serial port are on the left edge.
+The relay outputs are on the top and bottom right of the board, the expansion port is on the right edge, the digital inputs and analog inputs/outputs are on the top left, the +12v power, frequency counter input and serial port are on the left edge.

 The board provides screw terminals for all I/O connections, allowing easy custom installation to meet the users needs.
 All critical parts are socketed.
 I tried to isolate the board from the shack as much as possible, using dry relay contacts, opamps and opto-isolators.
 The analog ports are all opamp buffered as well to protect the PIC from dangerous signal levels, and provide hi-Z inputs.
 The large LCD screen, in addition to the Home screen shown above, is used for setting up and monitoring the board.
 The six screens below show analog inputs, digital inputs, analog outputs, relay status for relays 1-16 and 49-64... and frequency counter calibration screen.